Macrix/procontel.sdk/README.md

 <div id='id-injected-services-imetadata-context'/>

 * ### IMetadataContext
-Service provide metadata baout running endpoint.
+Service provide metadata about running endpoint.
 This service is part of [IRuntimeContext](#id-injected-services-iruntime-context).

 <div id='id-injected-services-inotification-service'/>